Cumulocity-IoT/cumulocity-layered-map-widget-plugin/README.md

 ## New features of version 3.0.0
 - Upgraded to WebSDK version 1018

+## New features of version 4.0.0
+- Upgraded to WebSDK version 1021

 ### General settings
 - Configure which bounds the map should show at startup
 ![](/docs/center-map.png)